AutoMachine0/Auto-GNAS/README.md

 - *Data mini batch operation are independent from stack_gcn.py——>update stack_gcn.py*

 ### Function
-- *Downstream task module support additional feature from original data for modeling  in addition to node embedding feature——>update stack_gcn.py*
+- *Reconstruct input graph data class standard for autognas, require the input graph data class that have done mini-batch data pre-processing*

 ## Citing
 If you think Auto-GNAS is useful tool for you, please cite our paper, thank you for your support: